 Various times, Eddy Discovery Center (except as noted), Bush Rd. (west from Pierce Rd. off I-94 exit 157), Waterloo Recreation Area.
 Free. $10 annual vehicle entrance fee.
 475-3170.

 Remainder of run canceled as of May 22.
 Julia Glander directs Shakespeare's history play, a masterful portrait of evil whose fratricidal protagonist savagely hacks his way to the throne, in a radically re-imagined production that explores themes of gender, power, and governance in the setting of a distant yet ominous future.
-Performance Network artistic director Carla Milarch stars are Richard.
-The cast also includes Brian Sage, John Seibert, Lynnae Lehfeldt, Drew Parker, Joanna Bronson, Terry Heck, Logan Ricket, Justin Diietzel, and Alysia Kolascz.
+Performance Network artistic director Carla Milarch stars as Richard.
+The cast also includes Brian Sage, John Seibert, Lynnae Lehfeldt, Drew Parker, Joanna Bronson, Terry Heck, Logan Ricket, Justin Dietzel, and Alysia Kolascz.

 8 p.m.
 (Wed.-Sat.), 3 p.m.
 (Wed. & Sat.), & 2 p.m.
 (Sun.), Purple Rose Theatre, 137 Park St., Chelsea.
 Apr.
 3-10 preview tickets$22 (Wed. & Thurs.), $27 (Fri. eve. & weekend matinees), $32 (Sat. eve.).
 After Apr.
 10: Tickets $27 (Wed. & Thurs.), $37 (Fri. eves. & weekend matinees), & $42 (Sat. eves.) in advance at purplerosetheatre.org, and by phone.
 433-7673. [map]

 May 10 & 11.
 The most festive occasion of the Buddhist year.